 As shown above, we have presented evidence supporting an increase in Islamophobia after the terrorist attacks, which is in line with our expectations of the channels affecting Muslim pregnant women.
-These results are consistent with other papers examining how hate crimes (against Muslims) increase after a terrorist attack perpetrated by a jihadist group, as described in Section 2.
+These results are consistent with other papers examining how hate crimes (against Muslims) increase after a terrorist attack perpetrated by a jihadist group, as described in section 2.
 Moreover, the general negative feeling about immigration also increases in treated provinces (compared to the control group), as well as hate speech against immigrants.

 To support the robustness of the results of this subsection, we conduct a placebo test and perform an event study design.
 For the placebo test, we focus on the outcome of rejection against Muslims, as it is the only direct measure of Islamophobia available.
-We define a placebo outcome using the same question of the survey as in column (1) of Table 6, but now measuring the rejection of Spaniards against immigrants coming from Latin American countries.
-To do this, we construct a dummy variable taking the value of one when respondents declare they feel antipathy against an immigrant born in a Latin American country (and zero otherwise), and re-estimate Eq.
-(2).
-Results of these estimates are shown in Table A7 of the appendix.
+We define a placebo outcome using the same question of the survey as in column (1) of Table 6.
+This new outcome measures the rejection of Spaniards against immigrants coming from Latin American countries.
+To do this, we construct a dummy variable taking the value of one when respondents declare that they feel antipathy against an immigrant born in a Latin American country (and zero otherwise), and re-estimate equation (2).
+Results of this estimates are shown in table 7.
 The intuition behind using a placebo outcome is to test an outcome that, theoretically, should not be affected by the attacks (treatment) (Yamamoto, 2016).
 In this case, we expect that Latin American immigrants should not be affected by the attacks in terms of increased rejection against them.
-From Table A7, we see that the difference-in-differences coefficient is not significant and goes in the opposite direction, which supports our hypothesis and provides reliability on the robustness of the identification strategy.
-In addition, in Fig. A3 of the appendix section, we provide the
+From table 7, we see that the difference-in-differences coefficient is not significant and goes in the opposite direction, which supports our hypothesis and provides reliability on the robustness of the identification strategy.
+In addition, in figure A3 of the appendix section, we provide the raw trends of this placebo outcome.
+As it can be seen, prior to the attacks, rejection against Latin American immigrants was higher in non-affected provinces and, after the attacks, the raw trend does not show an increase in affected provinces.